BCHoagland/ChaRLes/README.md

-### Usage
+## Usage
+Visdom must be running prior to training.

 From the top level of the ChaRLes directory, create a file and include `from rl import *` at the top.
+This imports the various algorithm classes and allows you to construct an agent.

-To run an algorithm in an OpenAI Gym environment, create a class and give it the necessary environment information and hyperparameters as fields.
-Pass the class of the algorithm you want and the config class you just made into a new Agent, then call `agent.train()`
+To train an agent, create a config class and give it the necessary environment information and hyperparameters as fields.
+Pass the class of the algorithm you want and the config class you just made into a new Agent, then invoke `agent.train()`

 ##### Example: train.py
 ```python